RafaDEV99/My-Dotfiles/README.md

 # My-Dotfiles
-This contains all my dotfiles
+This contains all my personal dotfiles for macOS!

+> [!NOTE]
+> This is not all for now

 # Remember to have installed:
 - nvim
 - zsh
-- more..
+- homebrew

 # Here I use git
 You need to have git installed!!